gisoftlab/tlusty_test/README.md

+The goal of this task is to verify your React.js programming skills, and see your general approach.
+Please follow instructions below.
+We want to see your ability to connect React Admin to our APIs on API-Platform, your capability to create new custom components, adjust dashboard, lists and add css styling.

 ------------------------------------------------------------
   INSTALATION API PLATFORM WITH REACT-ADMIN ON LOCALMACHINE
 ------------------------------------------------------------

-The goal of this task is to verify your React.js programming skills, and see your approach.
-Please follow instructions below.

 Create your own fork of this repository.